 They have great breakfast options, such as Fried Shrimp and Grits, to get you in the mood for the day ahead.
 This is one of our favorite restaurants in Orlando Fl for breakfast!

 The Smothered Pork Chops are a popular choice for dinner.
-With your preference of yellow or white rice, you’ll get two central pork chops smothered in onions and gravy.
+With your preference for yellow or white rice, you’ll get two central pork chops smothered in onions and gravy.

 Everything was terrific, despite the restaurant’s small appearance from the outside.
 We had a lot of food.
 Rice with sauce, white flesh chicken, and field peas were on the table for our meal.
 Perfect!